Mozart: D Major Piano Sonata K576: Transcribed For Cello

 Here below is an audio of the original piano movement played by Walter Klien but transposed down a fifth into the cello key:

-The “accompaniment” for this movement is very simple, consisting of the simple harmonies (filled out) that are left in the piano part after the cello has stolen all the melodic lines.
-This accompaniment could be played on the piano or guitar (just a simple strum) but is incomparably beautiful when played on the harp.
+The “accompaniment” for this movement is very simple, consisting of the simple harmonies that are left in the piano part after the cello has stolen all the melodic lines.
+This accompaniment could be played on the piano, guitar (just a simple strum) or on a second cello, but is incomparably beautiful when played on the harp.
 The original piano part can be downloaded from imslp.org.

 1. Edited Version